The Moving Finger writes; and, having writ,

 And if you sent them to a computer scientist, know this too: They will have their own backup which they can reread at anytime.
 None of your piety nor wit will be deleting any of it, anytime soon.
 Oh no!

 In lighting the fire, I explored how people can pick us up by their love and attention in our worst moments.
 The flip side of this is that some people can cause us so much pain when we are feeling vulnerable.
 I believe that they mostly do so unintentionally, because they are drowning in their own lives and they use us, selfishly, as a way to rescue themselves and feel better.

 We all want more love to feel better and to feel that what we do and who we are, matters.
 We get that from our connection to others.
-In his book Social, neuroscientist Matthew Liebermann, says that being connected to others is a reward in itself it doesn’t need anything else.
+In his book Social: Why our brains are wired to connect, neuroscientist Matthew Liebermann, says that being connected to others is a reward in itself it doesn’t need anything else.
 Not only is it a reward, it is as fundamental as food and water, which is why love is one of Maslow’s hierarchy of needs.

 Sometimes though, in that space of love and connection which can relight our fire, people behave really badly towards us, and because we have let them in and trusted them, we may feel that we deserve such treatment.
 Thankfully, when there is a record of every conversation, we are able to reread what actually happened, so that we can see and know in our very being that we didn’t do anything wrong and we absolutely don’t deserve other people using us and treating us so badly.
 However,

 If we learn to open our hearts, anyone, including the people who drive us crazy, can be our teacher.Pema Chodron